Trekkin Weka

 Lower down the mountain, the forest becomes thicker and greener

-The trail emerges into a beautiful meadow, surrounded by mountains.
-Once I cross this valley I fill my water bottles with 3 L and then begin the long climb back up to 10 000 ft.
+The trail emerged into a beautiful meadow, surrounded by mountains.
+Once I crossed the valley I filled my water bottles with 3 L and then began the long climb back up to 10 000 ft.

 The trail is extremely well formed where it crosses this meadow

-The climb is very tough, but rewarding.
-For the first hour I get to see the valleys and mountains below me slowly getting farther away.
-After a couple of hours, things below look flat, and I can’t see the change in elevation so easily.
-At this point, I get the first glimpse of Mt Whitney far off in the distance.
-It looks massive from here and dwarfs all the mountains before it.
+The climb was very tough, but rewarding.
+For the first hour I got to see the valleys and mountains below me slowly becoming farther away.
+After a couple of hours, things below looked flat, and I couldn’t see the change in elevation so easily.
+At that point, I got the first glimpse of Mt Whitney far off in the distance.
+It looked massive from here and dwarfed all the mountains before it.

 Mt Whitney in the distance on the left.

-Right near the top of my climb, I reach some sharp switchbacks.
-I have to remember to move slowly and avoid getting lightheaded as I push past 10 600 ft.
+Right near the top of my climb, I reached some sharp switchbacks.
+I had to remember to move slowly and avoid getting lightheaded as I pushed past 10 600 ft.

 Looking out to the desert through a slot in the ridge